Rolls-Royce Nene: Design and development

-The Nene was designed as a result of a June 1944 visit to the US by Hooker.
-He was surprized to learn that General Electric already had two engine types running, an axial and a centrifugal, of 4,000 lbf thrust.
+The Nene was designed as a result of a June 1944 visit to the US by Stanley Hooker.
+He discovered that General Electric already had two engine types running, an axial and a centrifugal, of 4,000 lbf thrust.
 He was determined to produce a higher thrust engine and subsequently obtained a Ministry of Aircraft Production contract for an engine of 4,200 lbf (19 kN) thrust with the understanding that 5,000 lbf would be the design target.
-Hooker, Lombard, Pearson and Morley designed a new engine, the B.41 later called the Nene, rather than scaling up the Derwent.
+Hooker, Adrian Lombard, Pearson and Morley designed a new engine, the B.41 later called the Nene, rather than scaling up the Derwent.

 The double-sided impeller was 28.8 in in diameter, compared to 20.68 in for the Derwent I, to produce an airflow of 80 lb/s, while the overall diameter of the engine was 49.5 in.
 A scaled up Derwent of the same thrust would have had a 60 in diameter.
 The compressor casing was based on Whittle's Type 16 W.2/500 compressor case which was more aerodynamically efficient than that on the Derwent but also eliminated cracking.
 Other design advances included nine new low pressure-drop/high efficiency combustion chambers developed by Lucas and a small impeller for rear bearing and turbine disc cooling.
 The first engine start was attempted on 27 October 1944.
 A number of snags delayed the run until nearly midnight, when with almost the entire day and night shift staff watching, an attempt was made to start the engine.
 To the frustration of everyone with a vested interest in it starting the engine refused to light - positioning the igniter was a trial-and-error affair at the time.
 On a subsequent attempt, Denis Drew, who had come from Lucas, the combustion specialists, and took a wide interest in engine development problems, removed one of the igniters and instead used the flame from an oxy-acetylene torch to ignite the fuel in the combustion chamber.